Dr. Liz Musil

 Johnson County is the economic engine of Kansas City not by accident, but due to the sound leadership of Chairman Ed Eilert.
 Ed brings managerial expertise and business acumen to the job of running the most populous county in the KC metro area.
 He’s seasoned, tough, and forward-thinking with the visionary leadership to ensure we maintain a high quality of life and continue to attract new residents and businesses for years to come.
 I am proud to support Ed Eilert in his re-election as County Chair.

-– Brandon Kenig Chairman – Kansas Young Republicans Planning Commissioner – City of Shawnee
+– Brandon Kenig Chairman – Kansas Young Republicans, Former City Councilman – City of Shawnee

 - Brandon Kenig -